aleong1/YoRPG_GitGud/README.md

 # YoRPG_GitGud
-  Alexia Leong, Alan Wang, Peter Cwalina
+  Roster: Alexia Leong, Alan Wang, Peter Cwalina

 <h1>Character</h1>
 This class includes all the instance variables used by the Protaginist and Monster class.
 In addition, it includes the accessors and a method that lowers the characters HP.